Why Do I Have a Unibrow?

 Why Do My Feet Stink?

 Even if you shower regularly, foot odor can be stubborn.
 The soles of the feet are a favorite hangout for odor-causing bacteria.
 When sweat mixes with the bacteria, you get that familiar foot stench.
-Keep feet dry and don’t wear shoes that make your feet sweat.
+Keep feet dry and don't wear shoes that make your feet sweat, especially tennis shoes and boots.
 Wash socks after every use.
 Still have stinky shoes?
 Try a deodorizer.

 How Can I Soften Chapped Lips?

 Blame dry air for your peeling lips.
 It can cause tiny cracks in your skin, making them sensitive as well as rough-looking.
-Don't lick your lips, which only makes them more chapped.
+Don't lick your lips -- it only makes them more chapped.
 Instead, use a lip balm made with petroleum jelly, castor seed oil, or shea butter.
-This will seal in moisture and protect the lips from the elements.
-And look for one with SPF 15.
+This will seal in moisture and protect lips from the elements.
+And look for one with SPF 30.
 The sun's damaging rays can dry your kisser even more.

 Why Do I Have Spider Veins?

 Are you a teacher, a nurse, or a sales clerk?
 Women with jobs that keep them on their feet are more likely to develop spider veins.
 Obesity, pregnancy, and genetics also boost your risk.
 Spider veins usually don't need treatment, but you don't have to live with the look.
-Sclerotherapy is one option, which involves injecting a saline solution or chemical in a doctor's office to make the veins fade away.
+Sclerotherapy is one option, which involves injecting saline or sugar solutions directly into the veins in a doctor's office to make the veins fade away.
+Usually several sessions are needed, 6 weeks apart, and support stockings are recommended for at least the first week or two after each treatment.
+Support stockings help prevent the appearance of spider veins in the first place.

 Should I Worry About Skin Tags?

-Skin tags are tiny balls of tissue that sprout along the neck, chest, back, and armpits.
-Women and elderly people get them most often.
+Skin tags are tiny balls of tissue that sprout along the neck, chest, back, armpits, and upper thigh/groin area.
+Overweight and elderly people get them most often.
 While they occasionally become irritated, skin tags are not dangerous.
-If the appearance bothers you, a dermatologist can remove them in an office visit by freezing them.
+If the appearance bothers you, a dermatologist can remove them in an office visit by freezing, snipping, or burning them off.

 What Makes My Neck Age So Fast?

 If you've lost a lot of weight, you may have extra skin hanging around the neck.
 Or as you've gotten older, your skin has thinned, you've lost some underlying collagen, your muscles have loosened, and maybe you've gained a double chin.
-It can all add up to deep neck furrows … and your neck looks older than your face!
-Botox injections may help.
+It can all add up to deep neck furrows ... and your neck looks older than your face!
+Slow down and reverse some signs of aging by avoiding the sun and using sunscreen daily.
+Botox injections, topical prescription retinoid creams, lasers, and broad-band light devices can also help.
 For a more dramatic change, a neck lift is also an option.